chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ![Brushing](./media/v2-02.webp)
 **Brushing wax onto the PETG mold**

-The last step is applying heat to re-melt the wax in the mold and drain the excess.
+The final step involved applying heat to re-melt the wax in the mold and drain the excess.
 Unfortunately, I warped the PETG during the drain process when the material was still hot and pliable.

 ![Warped mold](./media/v2-03.webp)
 **Warped PETG mold**